OrigamiShido/DTT-BSR/README.md

 ### Dataset and Trining Protocol

 - **Dataset**
-  We train on the RawStem dataset, resampled to 48 kHz.
+  We train on the RawStem[5] dataset, resampled to 48 kHz.
 Training examples are 3-second clips constructed by mixing target stems with distractor stems at random SNRs in the range [0, 10] dB.
 The target stem (e.g., `Voc`) and the root directory of RawStem are set via `data.*` entries in `config.yaml`.

 - **Augmentation and Sampling**
   We optionally apply stem- and mixture-level augmentations (e.g., gain perturbation, random mixing) to improve robustness.
 Clip start times are sampled such that the selected segments are non-silent according to precomputed RMS statistics when available.